MuffnDev/unity-core-library/_Documentation/CustomAttributes/max.md

 - `float`
 - `int`
-- `Vector2`: locks both x and y to maximum value
+- `Vector2` and `Vector2Int`: locks both x and y to maximum value
-- `Vector3`: locks x, y and z to maximum value
+- `Vector3` and `Vector3Int`: locks x, y and z to maximum value
+- `Vector4`: locks x, y, z and w to maximum value

 ***Note**: Unity 2018 added a new `Min` attribute, working only with `int` and `float` values.
 It can conflicts with Muffin Dev' `Min` attribute, so you can use `Minimum` attribute instead (see below).
 We reproduced that scheme by creating `Maximum` attribute, to avoid incoherences.*